-Competency-based questions require detail and thought, so it's best to give yourself plenty of time to answer them.
+Competency-based questions aim to find out how you have used specific skills in your previous experience and how you approach problems, tasks and challenges.
+These questions require detail and thought, so it's best to give yourself plenty of time to answer them.

-It's a competency-based question.
 The employer wants to find out whether you have the right skills for the job, so you'll need to use an example.
-Work, study, volunteering, work experience or hobbies are all experiences you could use.
+Experiences you could use:

-They want to know that you can get along with others in a team.
-Show that you make an effort to pull your weight, and you communicate well.
+Employers want to know that you can get along with others in a team.
+Show that you make an effort to pull your weight and you communicate well.

 Here's an example answer: